Can you decipher a dog tail message?

 - A tail held horizontally — upright to rigid — means your dog feels threatened or challenged.

-- A tucked tail — or a tail held between the dog’s legs — communicates fear, stress, and submission.
+- A tucked tail- held between the dog’s legs- communicates fear, stress, and submission.
 Your dog is trying to appear smaller and is covering their anal sacs.
-Anal sac release volumes of information your dog is trying to “delete.”
+Anal sac release volumes of information your dog tries to “delete.”

-- When your dog takes a lower stance, tail down and tucked, yet wagging quickly, it means they are nervous and stressed.
+- When your dog takes a lower stance, tail down and tucked, yet wagging quickly, they are nervous and stressed.

 - When the hair at the base of the tail stands up high, your dog is on alert.

-- Aggression is usually communicated with a tail rigid and straight out level with their body.
+- Aggression is usually communicated with a tail rigid and straight out level with the body.
 Some dogs make deliberate, rhythmic sweeping motions, almost like the tick of a clock.
-Be cautious, that motion is sometimes unfortunately confused with a wagging tail.
+Be cautious; that motion is sometimes, unfortunately, confused with a wagging tail.

 Dog tail history